Do you use MTT or WST-1 to count cells?

-If the answer is yes, I am sure you’ll be interested to learn more about WST-8 and our Cell Counting Kit-8 (CCK-8).
+If the answer is yes, you still use MTT or WST-1 to count cells, I am sure you’ll be interested to learn more about WST-8 and our Cell Counting Kit-8 (CCK-8).
 If the answer is no, and you’ve already switched to WST-8, just have a look at our price list… you might be surprised!

 CCK-8 allows sensitive colorimetric assays for the determination of cell viability in cell proliferation and cytotoxicity assays.
 Dojindo’s highly water-soluble tetrazolium salt, WST-8, is reduced by dehydrogenase activities in cells to give a yellow-color formazan dye, which is soluble in the tissue culture media.
 The amount of the formazan dye, generated by the activities of dehydrogenases in cells, is directly proportional to the number of living cells.
 The detection sensitivity of CCK-8 is higher than the other tetrazolium salts such as MTT, XTT, MTS or WST-1.

-The 4 main benefits (to keep it short!)
+What are the 4 main benefits for you? (to keep it short!)

 - No toxicity to cells

 - More sensitive than MTT, MTS, or WST-1

 - 3 simple steps (no thawing necessary): Add – Incubate – Measure

 - More stable than MTT, MTS or WST-1